Module Pattern

 "github.com/divkix/Alita_Robot/alita/db" "github.com/divkix/Alita_Robot/alita/i18n" "github.com/divkix/Alita_Robot/alita/utils/chat_status" "github.com/divkix/Alita_Robot/alita/utils/helpers")

-var counterModule = moduleStruct{moduleName: "Counter"}
+var welcomeModule = moduleStruct{moduleName: "Welcome"}

-if !chat_status.RequireGroup(b, ctx, nil, false) { return ext.EndGroups }
+if !chat_status.RequireGroup(b, ctx, nil) { return ext.EndGroups }

-count := db.GetGreetingCount(chat.Id) text, _ := tr.GetString("counter_current_count") _, err := msg.Reply(b, fmt.Sprintf(text, count), helpers.Shtml()) if err != nil { log.Error(err) return err }
+var text string if enabled { text, _ = tr.GetString("welcome_status_enabled") } else { text, _ = tr.GetString("welcome_status_disabled") } _, err := msg.Reply(b, text, helpers.Shtml()) if err != nil { log.Error(err) return err }

 return ext.EndGroups}

-if !chat_status.RequireGroup(b, ctx, nil, false) { return ext.EndGroups } if !chat_status.RequireUserAdmin(b, ctx, nil, user.Id, false) { return ext.EndGroups }
+if !chat_status.RequireGroup(b, ctx, nil) { return ext.EndGroups } if !chat_status.RequireUserAdmin(b, ctx, nil, user.Id) { return ext.EndGroups }

-err := db.ResetGreetingCount(chat.Id) if err != nil { log.Error(err) text, _ := tr.GetString("counter_reset_error") _, _ = msg.Reply(b, text, nil) return err }
+if err := db.SetWelcomeToggle(chat.Id, !current); err != nil { log.Error(err) return err }

-text, _ := tr.GetString("counter_reset_success") _, err = msg.Reply(b, text, helpers.Shtml()) if err != nil { log.Error(err) return err }
+var text string if !current { text, _ = tr.GetString("welcome_toggle_enabled") } else { text, _ = tr.GetString("welcome_toggle_disabled") } _, err := msg.Reply(b, text, helpers.Shtml()) if err != nil { log.Error(err) return err }

 return ext.EndGroups}